RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Finally I am done with the Simon Game and I am also done with my portfolio website.
 **Thoughts:** Check for some finishing touches if everything looks good, I will host it!

+### Day 26: November 20, 2021

+**Today's Progress**: Completed the rock, paper, scissors games and also hosted it on Netlify, tried using media query to make it a little representable on mobiles.
+**Thoughts:** It's been a great day, this is my first time of hosting a website.
+It was more or less an expirement for upcoming projects.